alex6H/ArcGIS_Toolbox/README.md

 - Importing shapefiles into a specified geodatabase and feature dataset.
 - Reconnecting feature layers to the imported feature classes in the geodatabase.

-Nothe that if you click "View details" you will have access to the logs.
+Please note that if you click "View details" you will have access to the logs.

 **Parameters:**
 - Geodatabase Path  (str): Path to the target File Geodatabase (GDB).